terricain/aioboto3/README.rst

      :alt: Updates

+**The .client and .resource functions must now be used as async context managers.**
+Now that aiobotocore has reached version 1.0.0, a side effect of the work put in to fix various issues like bucket region redirection and supporting web assume role type credentials, the client must now be instantiated using a context manager, which by extension applies to the resource creator.
+You used to get away with calling `res = aioboto3.resource('dynamodb')` but that no longer works.
+If you really want to do that, you can do `res = await aioboto3.resource('dynamodb').__aenter__()` but you'll need to remember to call `__aexit__`.

 This package is mostly just a wrapper combining the great work of boto3_ and aiobotocore_.

 aiobotocore allows you to use near enough all of the boto3 client commands in an async manner just by prefixing the command with `await`.